BrayanJse/BrayanJse/README.md

 # Hi there 👋

-Soy estudiante de **Análisis y Desarrollo de Software (ADSO)** con experiencia en proyectos autónomos y para clientes.
-Me especializo en el desarrollo web y la creación de contenido audiovisual.

-## Más sobre mí

-- 📽 **Transmisiones en Twitch**: Comparto conocimientos sobre programación y desarrollo en mis transmisiones en vivo.
+I’m a **Software Development and Analysis (ADSO) student** with hands-on experience in autonomous and client projects.
+I specialize in web development and audiovisual content creation.

+## More about me:

+- 📽 **Programming Streams**: I occasionally stream programming sessions on Twitch.
-- 🚴‍♀️ **MTB Libre**: Disfruto del Mountain Bike como actividad recreativa.
+- 🚴‍♀️ **MTB Enthusiast**: I enjoy Mountain Biking as a personal hobby.
-- 📷 **Fotografía y Diseño**: Apasionado por capturar momentos y el diseño visual.
+- 📷 **Photography and Design**: Passionate about capturing moments and visual design.

-## Habilidades
+## Skills

-- **Programación y Desarrollo Web**: Experiencia en HTML, CSS, JavaScript, y tecnologías relacionadas.
+- **Web Development**: Experienced in HTML, CSS, JavaScript, and related technologies.
-- **Diseño Audiovisual**: Creación de contenido visual con enfoque en la calidad y creatividad.
+- **Audiovisual Design**: Skilled in creating high-quality visual content.

+## Continuous Learning

+Currently improving my **English** skills to enhance my professional growth.

+Thanks for checking out my profile!
+Feel free to reach out if you'd like to connect or collaborate.